More Kindness for Ourselves and Each Other

 Contact: I do not use email for confidential communication.
 I prefer to make a personal connection with you by phone.

-Mindfulness-Based Stress Reduction, Mental Health Nutrition, Eating Meditation, Body LIberation; Size Acceptance; Couples Counseling, & Psychotherapy
+Mindfulness-Based Stress Reduction, Mental Health Nutrition, Eating Meditation, Body Liberation, LGBTQ Couples Counseling, & Psychotherapy

 Oakland, Rockridge, Berkeley, East Bay, San Francisco Bay Area, live online in California

 Spanish-speaking therapist • psicoterapia y consejería en español